beehover/dependence_free_rl/README.md

 position evaluation in their minimax [Alpha-beta search](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
-[Lichess](https://lichess.org/), a prominent figure in online chess, incorporated NNUE in there own in-browser game analysis.
+[Lichess](https://lichess.org/), a prominent figure in online chess, incorporated NNUE in their own in-browser game analysis.
 This would require compiling neural network models into [WebAssembly](https://webassembly.org/) for best performance.